cryptographic provenance · App Intents · MCP

 • It does not expose private file contents to a witness.

-• It does not replace Git remotes, branches, checkout, or CI workflows.
+• It does not replace Git remotes, branch negotiation, rebasing, packfiles, or CI workflows.

 03 · architecture